Why copyright and creativity are not separate issues

 You know what else is all about remixing, and, more specifically, about making remixing more difficult?
 Copyright.

 If you care about creativity, you should automatically care enough to at least think twice before you slap a © on your work.
-And thinking twice is as easy as watching the documentary RIP: A Remix Manifesto, reading Lawrence Lessig’s Free Culture, or checking out articles and videos in this section of my blog.
+And thinking twice is as easy as watching the documentary RIP: A Remix Manifesto, reading Lawrence Lessig’s book Free Culture, checking out my book You Share Good, or taking a peek at the articles and videos in this section of my blog.